 On July 30, 2014, we entered into an Amended and Restated Loan and Security Agreement (the "Restated LSA") with Silicon Valley Bank (the "Bank"), collateralized by substantially all of our assets, excluding certain intellectual property.
 The Restated LSA amends and restates the Loan and Security Agreement, dated as of January 5, 2009, as amended, by and between us and the Bank (the "Loan Agreement").
-Pursuant to the Restated LSA, the Bank agreed to make loans to us in an aggregate principal amount of up to \$20.0 million, comprised of (i) a \$10.0 million term loan, funded at the closing date (the "Term A Loan") and (ii) subject to the achievement of a specified clinical milestone relating to our Phase 2 clinical trial of ProHema, additional term loans totaling up to \$10.0 million in the aggregate, which were available until December 31, 2014 (each, a "Term B Loan").
+Pursuant to the Restated LSA, the Bank agreed to make loans to us in an aggregate principal amount of up to \$20.0 million, comprised of (i) a \$10.0 million term loan, funded at the closing date (the "Term A Loan") and (ii) subject to the achievement of a specified clinical milestone, additional term loans totaling up to \$10.0 million in the aggregate, which were available until December 31, 2014 (each, a "Term B Loan").
 On December 24, 2014, we elected to draw \$10.0 million under the Term B Loan.

 The Term A Loan and the Term B Loan mature on January 1, 2018 and June 1, 2018, respectively and bear interest at a fixed annual rate of 6.94% and 7.07%, respectively.
 Interest became payable in cash on a monthly basis beginning the first day of each month following the month in which the funding date of each loan occurred.
 We are required to make a monthly payment of interest only during the first twelve months following the funding date of each loan, and thereafter are required to repay the principal and interest under each loan in thirty equal monthly installments based on a thirty-month amortization schedule.
-During the nine months ended September 30, 2016, we made aggregate principal payments totaling \$5.7 million on the Term A Loan and Term B Loan.
+During the three months ended March 31, 2017, we made aggregate principal payments totaling \$2.0 million on the Term A Loan and Term B Loan.
 We are required to make a final payment fee of 7.5%, equaling \$0.8 million of the funded amount for each of the Term A and Term B Loan on their respective maturity dates.